shinobi5/skeletor/README.md

 ### Web Components

 > Before generating a custom element change the default prefix (`x` by default) by updating the value of `componentPrefix` in [build-registry.js](https://github.com/shinobi5/skeletor/blob/master/scripts/build-registry.js).
 Custom element names require a dash (see [using custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements)).
-Eventually this can be configured as part of a setup CLI
+Eventually a setup CLI will take care of this

 Create boilerplate component and test in `src/js/components/`
 ```